 Michael Taylor, FDA's deputy commissioner of foods, said Monday that the only time FDA explicitly approved the added use of caffeine in a food or drink was in the 1950s for colas.
 The current proliferation of caffeine added to foods is "beyond anything FDA envisioned," Taylor said.

-"It is disturbing," Taylor told The Associated Press.
+"It is disturbing," Taylor said in an interview with The Associated Press.
 "We're concerned about whether they have been adequately evaluated."

-Caffeine is not a new ingredient, but Taylor says the FDA is concerned about all of the new ways it is being delivered to consumers.
-He said the agency will look at the potential impact these "new and easy sources" of caffeine will have on children's health and will take action if necessary.
+Taylor said the agency will look at the potential impact these "new and easy sources" of caffeine will have on children's health and will take action if necessary.
 He said that he and other FDA officials have held meetings with some of the large food companies that have ventured into caffeinated products, including Mars Inc., of which Wrigley is a subsidiary.

 "Millions of Americans consume caffeine responsibly and in moderation as part of their daily routines," Young said.